pei92/github-repo-viewer/README.md

 This app requires a password to access.
 Set the password in Vercel (or locally) as an environment variable:

-- `VERCEL_PASSWORD` — the password users must enter to view the app.
+- `ACCESS_PSSSWD` — the password users must enter to view the app.

 Optional: